AbigailRate Abigail: Do you like this name?

 Abigail \a-bi-gail\ as a girl's name is pronounced AB-ih-gayl.
 It is of Hebrew origin, and the meaning of Abigail is "father of exaltation".
 Biblical: the name of King David's third wife, described as "good in discretion and beautiful in form".
 She referred to herself as David's "handmaid", and her name became widely used as a term for a lady's maid.
 The name first came into use in Britain in the 16th century, under Puritan influence.
 Abbie, Abbey, and Abby are pet forms; Abegail is the Spanish form.
 Abigail Adams, wife of President John Adams; advice columnist Abigail Van Buren.

 Abigail has 41 variant forms: Abagael, Abagail, Abagale, Abageal, Abagil, Abaigael, Abba, Abbe, Abbee, Abbegail, Abbegale, Abbey, Abbi, Abbie, Abbigael, Abbigail, Abbigale, Abbigayle, Abby, Abbye, Abbygael, Abbygail, Abbygale, Abegail, Abegale, Abgail, Abigael, Abigal, Abigale, Abigall, Abigayl, Abigayle, Abigel, Abigil, Gael, Gail, Gaila, Gal, Gale, Gayel and Gayle.

 For more information, see also the related name Avichayil.

 View a list of the 3 names that reference Abigail.

 Popularity of Abigail

-Abigail is a very popular first name for women (#520 out of 4276) but an uncommon surname or last name for all people (1990 U.S. Census).
+Abigail is a very popular first name for females (#520 out of 4276) but an uncommon surname or last name for all people (2000 U.S. Census).

-Displayed below are the baby name popularity trends of the name Abigail compared with its variant forms and related girl baby names.
-(2012 statistics).
-View the popularity trend for Abigail only.
+Displayed below is the baby names popularity of Abigail name for girls (2012 statistics).
+Compare Abigail with its variant forms and related girl baby names.